ethersphere/bee-docs/docs/develop/bee-developers/advanced.md

 ## Hive

-The Hive protocol defines how node exchange information about other peers in order to reach and maintain a saturated Kademlia connectivity.
+The Hive protocol defines how nodes exchange information about their peers in order to reach and maintain a saturated Kademlia connectivity.

 The exchange of this information happens upon connection, however nodes can broadcast newly received peers to their peers during the lifetime of connection.

-While the simplest approach is to share all known peers (during an exchange) it might be more optimal to narrow down to a useful subset of peers, for instance all the peers up to a certain depth or belonging to a certin bin.
+While the simplest approach is to share all known peers (during an exchange) it might be more optimal to narrow down to a useful subset of peers, for instance all the peers up to a certain depth or belonging to a certain bin.

 The exchanged information includes both overlay and underlay addreses of the known remote peers.

 The overlay address serves to select peers to achieve the connectivity pattern needed for the desired network topology, while the underlay address is needed to establish the peer connections by dialing selected peers.

-Upon receiving a peers message, nodes are meant to store the peer information in their address book, i.e., a data structure containing info about peers known to the node and is meant to be persisted across sessions.
+Upon receiving a peers message, nodes should store the peer information in their address book, i.e., a data structure containing info about peers known to the node and is meant to be persisted across sessions.

 ### Appendix